 Province or territory Data limitation Prince Edward Island In 2020, Prince Edward Island did not provide data.
 Supply data was acquired from the National Association of Pharmacy Regulatory Authorities (NAPRA) for P.E.I. in 2020.
 New Brunswick Supply data was acquired from NAPRA for New Brunswick in 2014 and included only the total supply.
 The 2020 pharmacist supply data for New Brunswick does not include return-to-practice data.
 Due to COVID-19, the May 2020 Pharmacy Examining Board national examinations were cancelled, thereby preventing some new applicants from becoming licensed in 2020.
 This could account for decreased inflow numbers in 2020.
-Quebec Supply data was acquired from NAPRA for Quebec from 2011 to 2020.
+Quebec Supply data was acquired from NAPRA for Quebec from 2012 to 2021.
 Ontario The flow of pharmacists in and out of Ontario between 2018 and 2020 is unavailable.
 Due to COVID-19, the May 2020 Pharmacy Examining Board national examinations were cancelled, thereby preventing some new applicants from becoming licensed in 2020.
 This could account for decreased inflow numbers in 2020.
 Saskatchewan Due to COVID-19, the May 2020 Pharmacy Examining Board national examinations were cancelled, thereby preventing some new applicants from becoming licensed in 2020.
 This could account for decreased inflow numbers in 2020.
 Alberta Due to COVID-19, the May 2020 Pharmacy Examining Board national examinations were cancelled, thereby preventing some new applicants from becoming licensed in 2020.
 This could account for decreased inflow numbers in 2020.
 The 2020 pharmacist supply data for Alberta does not include return-to-practice data.
-Yukon In 2018, 2019 and 2020, the Yukon Department of Community Services submitted aggregate-level supply data for pharmacists.
-Data for 2011 to 2013 and 2015 was submitted at the record level.
+Yukon From 2018 to 2021, the Yukon Department of Community Services submitted aggregate-level supply data for pharmacists.
+Data for 2012, 2013 and 2015 was submitted at the record level.
 In 2014, 2016 and 2017, data was acquired from NAPRA.
-Nunavut From 2017 to 2020, the Nunavut Department of Health submitted aggregate-level supply data for pharmacists.
-Between 2011 and 2016, aggregate-level supply data was acquired from NAPRA.
+Northwest Territories In 2021, Inflow, Outflow and Renewal by Age Group were excluded due to a high proportion of missing values.
+Nunavut From 2017 to 2021, the Nunavut Department of Health submitted aggregate-level supply data for pharmacists.
+Between 2012 and 2016, aggregate-level supply data was acquired from NAPRA.